-In the second part, we explored how different roles and responsibilities can use the COP in business-as-usual scenarios versus periods of market disruption using another Actian Retail customer, LeRoy Merlin.
-LeRoy Merlin wanted to extend their decision making in a data-driven fashion down to managers in their retail locations across Asia, Europe, Latin American, and Africa with an emphasis on sales performance data by-product for a range of factors.
+In the second part, we explored how different roles and responsibilities can use the COP in business-as-usual scenarios versus periods of market disruption using another Actian retail customer, LeRoy Merlin.
+LeRoy Merlin wanted to extend their decision-making in a data-driven fashion down to managers in their retail locations across Asia, Europe, Latin America, and Africa with an emphasis on sales performance data by-products for a range of factors.

 The key points I was hoping readers would take away were that in times of market uncertainties, enhanced customer focus requires business agility that can only be achieved by proper use of the COP to deliver situational awareness based on role and proximity to the point of action.
 The further downstream you’re able to push the analysis and decisions, the better the results – provided you can balance speed and accuracy.